Terms of Service – The Grace Gawler Institute (GGI)

 In working with GGI It is expected that:

-- You fully comprehend the scope & depth of our cancer navigation service.
+- You fully comprehend the scope & depth of our Video consultations and Cancer Navigation Services.

-- Trust is an imperative part of this approach established in the therapeutic relationship between you & the navigator.
+- Trust is an imperative component of GGI’s approach.
+Establishing a therapeutic relationship between you & the navigator is imperative.

 - You excel in your role as a navigated patient.